Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

 ## Debugging

-To ease a debugging process, it's useful to generate an executable containing debugging information.
+To ease a debugging process, it is useful to generate an executable containing debugging information.
 For this purpose, you can use the `-g` option.

 Most of the time, the debug information works best at low levels of code